-When you get to know Quest Academy, you quickly realize the this is not your traditional curriculum.
+When you get to know Quest Academy, you quickly realize that this is not your traditional curriculum.
 Sure, the intact scope and sequence aligns with best practice for what a student should learn as they progress through their elementary and middle school years.
 But it is the delivery methods, teaching expertise, and depth of enriched content that will truly ignite a love for learning in your bright student.
 Furthermore, with the "no-ceiling" approach to learning, gifted children are encouraged to excel without being restricted to grade-level curriculum.

 Quest Academy enjoys a reputation for strong academics, along with a unique character education program, that extends beyond the norm and truly reflects the learning style of the gifted student.

 Together with the Quest Academy mission, these Belief Statements provide the foundation for all that we do at Quest Academy.
 Whether it is our academic programming, curriculum development, student life and services, or faculty recruitment and retention, our obligation is to fulfill the promise of the mission statement and make sure that we live our lives in alignment with our Belief Statements so that we create a truly exceptional learning community.

 We believe this about Giftedness

 - Giftedness is exceptional intellectual, physical, creative, and/or affective capacity that can be transformed into extraordinary ability.